contact us advertise site map Bookmark and Share

 Brown's Canyon District

-Access: From US 285 take Chaffee County Roads 194 and 193 east.
+Access: From HWY 285, head east on Chaffee County Roads 194 and 193.
 Most unmarked roads lead to mines.
 Road 194 (Hecla Junction Road) passes four old fluorspar mine sites.
 Minerals include: fluorspar and small specimens of botryoidal fluorite.

-Marshall Pass - Jasper, agate, marble, some geodes, picture sandstone and rhyolite are found along the old abandoned railroad grade which serves as a summer visitors road over Marshall Pass.
+Jasper, agate, marble, some geodes, picture sandstone, and rhyolite are found along the old abandoned railroad grade which serves as a summer visitors road over Marshall Pass.
 Some fossils are found on the western slope.

-Poncha Pass - Sheelite, a very fluorescent tungsten mineral.
+Sheelite, a very fluorescent tungsten mineral, is found in this “saddle” region situated between the Sangro de Cristo Range on the southeast and the Sawatch Range on the west and northwest.
 Use a portable black light at night to search for this mineral.

-Sedalia Copper Mine - The deposits at the Sedalia Mine were discovered in 1881.
+The deposits at the Sedalia Mine were discovered in 1881.
 Production began in 1884 and by World War I, the mine was the largest copper mine in Colorado.
 Work in the mine ceased in 1910.
-Though the Sedalia dumps produced a wide array of minerals they are particularly known for large almandine garnet crystals weighing up to fifteen pounds.
+Though the Sedalia dumps produced a wide array of minerals, they are particularly known for large almandine garnet crystals weighing up to 15 pounds.

 This abandoned copper mine, located 4 miles north of Salida in the Trout Creek Hills is noted for an abundance of large almandite-garnet crystals as well as staurlite, actinolite, asbestos, epidote, corundum, spinel, horneblende, chorite minerals, chrysocolla, malachite, and very rare willemite.
-This is located on private property, the gates are locked and permission must be secured before collecting.
+This area is private property, the gates are locked, and permission must be secured before collecting.

 St. Elmo Area Mines:

-Access: From Nathrop Post Office go south, take Colorado Route 162 west sixteen miles west to St. Elmo.
-Take Forest Service Road 295 three miles south to nermous mines near the sites of Romley and Pomeroy Gulch.
+Access: From Nathrop Post Office go south, take Colorado Route 162 west for 16 miles west to St. Elmo.
+Take Forest Service Road 295 three miles south to mines near the sites of Romley and Pomeroy Gulch.

-The Alpine Tunnel - Numerous highly mineralized formations exist with abandoned mines every miles or so as you travel over the abandoned narrow gauge railroad bed.
+Numerous highly mineralized formations exist here with abandoned mines every mile or so as you travel over the abandoned narrow gauge railroad bed.
 Mine dumps produce over 50 varieties of minerals and crystals.

 The Calumet Mine ownership has changed hands from time to time and it is necessary to get permission prior to entering the property.

-Taylor Mtn, Cree Creek and Missouri.
-Fine quartz crystals, limonite cubes, malachite and galena can be found on the slopes and in the mine tailings in the area.
+This area is known for fine quartz crystals, limonite cubes, malachite, and galena, all of which can be found on the slopes and in the mine tailings in the area.

-Texas Creek - Location of the famous Devil's Hole Mine.
+This is the location of the famous Devil's Hole Mine.
 Minerals to be found include rose quartz, muscovite, beryl, garnet and columbite.
-The quarry is once again active and permission to collect should be obtained from Colorado Quarry
+The quarry is once again active and permission to collect should be obtained from Colorado Quarry.

 Jasper and agate float are found in several old pegmatite quarries near Trout Creek Pass.
-These pegmatites typically have cores of quartz, pink microcline feldspar, and biotite and muscovite mica, with intermediate zones containing quart, potash feldspar, and albit, as well as niobium and thorium minerals on the south and east slopes of Trout Creek Pass area.
-Also found in the area are rare earth minerals in the local pegmatites and fossils in some of the sedimentary beds.
+These pegmatites typically have cores of quartz, pink microcline feldspar, and biotite and muscovite mica, with intermediate zones containing quartz, potash feldspar, and albit, as well as niobium and thorium minerals.
+The south and east slopes of the Trout Creek Pass area are the best places for collecting.
+Also found in the area are rare earth minerals in the local pegmatites, and fossils in some of the sedimentary beds.

-Crystal No. 8 Mine is located on U.S. 24-285 5.9 miles east of the intersection of US 24/285.
+Crystal No. 8 Mine is located on Hwys 24-285 5.9 miles east of the intersection of Hwys 24/285.
 The mine dump is visible one-quarter mile south of the highway on a low hill across Trout Creek.
 The Clara May Mine is located one mile east of the Crystal Mine.
-On Trout Creek Bridge off Hwy 24 follow Forest Service 215 for about one mile.
+On Trout Creek Bridge off Hwy 24, follow Forest Service 215 for about one mile.
 Park in the clearing at the base of the wooded hill and proceed about 250 feet south and up the old mine road.
-Minerals present include: rose quartz, feldspar, monazite, green flourite, garnet and muscovite mica.
+Minerals present include: rose quartz, feldspar, monazite, green fluorite, garnet and muscovite mica.

-Access: From Nathrop Post Office go south to CO162. which follows Chalk Creek west.
+Access: From Nathrop Post Office go south to CO162 (follows Chalk Creek west).
 Take the Baldwin Gulch Road to the summit.

 Wellsville Area

-From Salida take US 50 east about 6 miles.
-Turn left on road to Wellsville.
-Cross over bridge over Arkansas River.
+From Salida take Hwy 50 east about 6 miles.
+Turn left on the road to Wellsville.
+Cross over bridge across the Arkansas River.
 Cross Denver and Rio Grande Western RR tracks and cattle guard.
 Take right fork of the road.
 Go .4 miles and follow road to the west as it goes behind a large mining A frame.
 Turn hard right and follow the road up the hill.
 Next road to the right leads to the quarry.

-Box Canyon south of the river near Wellsville - source for many fine dog-toothed calcite crystals in the Pennsylvanian limestone.
+South of the river near Wellsville, this area is a source for many fine dog-toothed calcite crystals in the Pennsylvanian limestone.

-Cleora - Location for many mines that produced malachite, sheelite and garnet.
+This area was the location for many mines that produced malachite, sheelite, and garnet.
 Check the mine dumps for this material.

 Rockshops